bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-23-jpeg-quality-estimation-experiments-with-a-modified-imagemagick-heuristic.md

 Here *Q<sub>enc</sub>* is the encoding quality, and *Q<sub>est</sub>(Pillow)* and *Q<sub>est</sub>(IM)* represent the script's estimates for the Pillow and ImageMagick images, respectively. *Exact(Pillow)* and *Exact(IM)* represent the reported values of the "exactness" flag.
 The table shows that the script was able to reproduce the encoding quality with an "exact" match for all test images.

 I also ran the script on some of the problematic JPEGs from our dbnl access PDFs.
 Here, it estimated the JPEG quality at 18%, but without an "exact" match.
 The JPEGs from the corresponding master PDFs resulted in a 84% quality estimate (which is slightly less than the expected quality of 85%), but again without an "exact" result.

 Although the results of these (very limited!) tests look encouraging at first sight, this exercise left me with some doubts and reservations.

 ## Limitations of ImageMagick's heuristic

-Most importantly, ImageMagick's heuristic is based on a comparison of *aggregated* values of the image's quantization tables, which makes it potentially vulnerable to collisions.
-As an example, for any value of `qsum` (the sum of all values in the quantization table), many possible combinations of quantization values exist that will add up to the same value.
-The `qvalue` check (which is based on values at specific positions in the quantization table) partially overcomes this, but it does this in a pretty crude way using yet another aggregate measure.
+Most importantly, ImageMagick's heuristic is based on a comparison of *aggregated* coefficients of the image's quantization tables, which makes it potentially vulnerable to collisions.
+As an example, for any value of `qsum` (the sum of all coefficients in the quantization table), many possible combinations of quantization coefficients exist that will add up to the same value.
+The `qvalue` check (which is based on coefficients at specific positions in the quantization table) partially overcomes this, but it does this in a pretty crude way using yet another aggregate measure.

 Another thing that bothered me, is that the reasoning behind certain aspects of ImageMagick's heuristic isn't entirely clear to me.
 Examples are the 50% threshold, the `qvalue` check (again) and the precise meaning of its "exact" vs "approximate" designation.